 What Docs Do You Need to Apply?

-You’ll need to submit proof of income from the last 30 days, such as pay stubs or fixed‑income documentation, to satisfy the program’s income‑verification criteria.
+You’ll need to submit proof of income from the last 30 days, such as pay stubs or fixed-income documentation, to satisfy the program’s income-verification criteria for SNAP assistance.

-Finally, you should attach a recent utility bill and, if you rent, a lease that confirms heating utilities are included and lists your landlord’s contact information.
+Finally, you should attach a recent utility bill and, if you rent, a lease that confirms heating utilities are included and lists your landlord’s contact information for local charities.

 Proof Of Income